 In October 2023, the Company announced a realignment, effective in the first quarter of 2024, of its business units comprising its Performance Materials and Technologies, and Safety and Productivity Solutions reportable business segments by forming two new reportable business segments: Industrial Automation, and Energy and Sustainability Solutions.
 Industrial Automation will include Sensing and Safety Technologies, Productivity Solutions and Services, and Warehouse and Workflow Solutions, which are currently included in Safety and Productivity Solutions, in addition to Process Solutions, which is currently included in Performance Materials and Technologies.
 Energy and Sustainability Solutions will include UOP and Advanced Materials, which are currently included in Performance Materials and Technologies.
-Further, as part of the realignment, the Company will rename its Aerospace and Honeywell Building Technologies reportable business segments to Aerospace Technologies and Building Automation, respectively.
-Following the realignment, the Company's reportable business segments will be Aerospace Technologies, Industrial Automation, Building Automation, and Energy and Sustainability Solutions.
-The realignment will not impact the Company's historical consolidated financial position, results of operations, or cash flows.
+Further, as part of the realignment, the Company will rename its Aerospace and Honeywell Building Technologies reportable business segments to Aerospace Technologies and Building Automation, results of operations, or cash flows.
 The Company expects to report its financial performance based on this realignment effective with the first quarter of 2024.